 These tests are used to determine if your bleeding is caused by problems with clotting.
 They are often used in combination to monitor patients taking blood-thinning medications such as warfarin.

-Inherited factor X deficiency is a life-long condition.
-With treatment, the outcome is generally good.
 If the condition is caused by another disease, the outlook for acquired factor X deficiency will depend on treatment for that particular disease.
-People with amyloidosis may need surgery to take out the spleen.
+People with amyloidosis may need surgery to take out their spleen.